zejiac99/zejiac99.github.io/_pages/about.md

 ### About

 Welcome!
-I'm a strategy consultant, healthcare specialist, and data & computer science enthusiast with expertise in enterprise strategic planning, US healthcare payor & provider operations, and data analytics.
+I'm a strategy consultant and data science enthusiast with expertise in enterprise strategic planning, U.S. healthcare payor operation, consumer-focused retail growth, and analytics.

 I earned my Bachelor of Science in Quantitative Sciences from **Emory University**, where I double majored in Film & Media Studies.
 Currently, I'm a Corporate Strategy Consultant at **Humana**, where my role involves shaping organizational strategies through market research, growth opportunity analysis, and developing strategic insights to guide executive decision-making.

 Some of my key accomplishments include:

 1. Proposing innovative data solutions to enhance the accuracy and timeliness of claims forecasting processes

+2. Leading the formation of a consumer-oriented partnership concept with a renowned financial institution

 2. Reimagining the internal physician executive recruitment program to strengthen company-wide talent strategy